adafruit/circuitpython-org/_board/feather_nrf52840_express.md

 The **Adafruit Feather nRF52840 Express** is the new Feather family member with Bluetooth Low Energy and _native USB support_ featuring the nRF52840!
 It is Adafruit's take on an 'all-in-one' Bluetooth Low Energy device with built in USB plus battery charging.
 With native USB it's part of the CircuitPython party.

-This chip has twice the flash, and four times the SRAM of it's earlier sibling, the nRF52832 - 1 MB of FLASH and 256KB of SRAM.
+This chip has twice the flash, and four times the SRAM of its earlier sibling, the nRF52832 - 1 MB of FLASH and 256KB of SRAM.
 Compared to the nRF51, this board has 4-8 times more of everything.

 **This is Adafruit's first BLE-friendly CircuitPython board**!
 CircuitPython works best with disk drive access, and this is the only BLE-plus-USB-native chip that has the memory to handle running the Python interpreter.
 The massive RAM and speedy Cortex M4F chip makes this a good match.